autovia/flightdeck/README.md

 kubectl -n flightdeck port-forward pod/<flightdeck-podname> 3000:3000
 ```

+Note: The token expires after one hour.
+Use e.g. `--duration=12h` to change the expiration time to 12 hours.

 Now open your browser `localhost:3000` and copy the bearer token and paste it into the `Bearer token` field on the login screen.

 Click the `Sign in` button and that's it.
 You are now logged in as an admin.